AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-3.md

 | 8385 | Hotel Doria, Pijlsteeg, Burgwallen-Oude Zijde, Centrum, Amsterdam, Noord-Holland, Nederland, 1012 JL, Nederland                                   | (52.3724267, 4.894502)                  |
 | 8386 | Eemsstraat, Rijnbuurt, Zuid, Amsterdam, Noord-Holland, Nederland, 1079 BS, Nederland                                                              | (52.34204645, 4.909319813263932)        |

+We can see that not all addresses have the same format, but the second last position is the postcode, so we're going to extract the postcode information for each address.

 ```ruby
 import pandas as pd
 from collections import Counter